nuiben/rust/README.md

 ### [Database Project](https://github.com/nuiben/rust/tree/main/game_list)

-A game backlog database project utilizing MongoDB.
+A place to store all the games and mods you have on your backlog.
+This database project utilizes MongoDB.

 ## Contributing